shrey27/Cash-Register/README.md

 # Cash Register
- A simpe web app made using HTMl,CSS and Vanilla JS
+ A simpe web app made using HTML, CSS and Vanilla JS